 - Use the instructions that came with your dehydrator, or make your own.

-- You want to place them in a single layer, petals not touching each other and normally set on low.
+- You want to place them in a single layer, with petals not touching each other, and the machine set on low.

-- Arrange in a single layer on a cookie sheet with a rack and place in a slow oven (180° F).
+- Arrange in a single layer on a baking sheet with a rack and place in a slow oven (180° F).

 - Heat for several hours, keeping the oven door open the entire time (to let moisture escape).

-- Remove tray from oven and allow to sit overnight to complete the process and ensure there is no more moisture.
+- Remove the tray from the oven and allow it to sit overnight to complete the process and ensure no more moisture.

-This can be tricky, but once you get the hang of it the process is very fast.
-Do a few trial runs to determine how much heat and length of time to use for the type of flower you are working with.
+This can be tricky, but once you get the hang of it, the process is very fast.
+Do a few trials runs to determine how much heat and length of time to use for the type of flower you are working with.

 - In a microwave-proof dish that you use only for crafts (not cooking), pour a 1″ to 2″ thick layer of silica gel.

-- Insert the stem first into the silica so they’ll be sticking up.
+- Insert the stem first into the silica so they’ll stick up.